 Big Cove Church’s purpose for outreach is to the show the Face of Jesus Christ to those beyond our church walls by demonstrating His Love.
 Our goals to accomplish this are to engage our congregation, touch the people in our community, help people in need, share our facilities and spiritual gifts, nurture our spiritual growth and facilitate missions.

 Big Cove PC provides outreach in a variety of areas as the need arises throughout our community.
 In the past, we have supported tornado recovery efforts, school painting projects, back to school supplies and Christmas Charity Year Round donations.
-Last year we chose to focus on the New Hope Children’s Clinic with our annual holiday fundraising Christmas Bazaar, raising over $6000 for the clinic.
+In 2012, we chose to focus on the New Hope Children’s Clinic with our first annual holiday fundraising Christmas Bazaar, raising over $6000 for the clinic.
 The New Hope Children’s Clinic is a faith based organization staffed by volunteer physicians and dentists who provide care to underserved children lacking medical, dental and psychiatric care.
-Big Cove PC continued to support New Hope Children’s Clinic again this year by donating all of the proceeds from our Second Annual Christmas Bazaar.
+Big Cove PC continued to support New Hope Children’s Clinic in 2013 by donating all of the proceeds from our Second Annual Christmas Bazaar.
 We will once again support the work of the clinic with our 2014 Christmas Bazaar.
 Watch for the date!

 We also provide sustaining support to the following efforts.